Skip to main content Skip to navigation

 Theories of International Relations

-What has happened and what an event of international importance means might seem common sense, such as in the case of the 9/11 attacks or the global financial crisis, but in this module you will learn to critically examine conventional wisdom about world politics.
+What has happened and what an event of international importance means might seem common sense, such as in the case of the 9/11 attacks or the global financial crisis, but in this module, you will learn to critically examine conventional wisdom about world politics.
 You will explore different ways of analysing international relations, and what is at stake, exploring theories including those of realism, liberalism, Marxism, constructivism and feminism.
-Successful completion means you will be able to describe key assumptions in contemporary theories and analyse their purpose, coherence and inherent contradictions.
+Successful completion of this module means that you will be able to describe key assumptions in contemporary theories and analyse their purpose, coherence and inherent contradictions.

 States and Markets: An Introduction to International Political Economy